brentp/somalier/README.md

 The interactive output that's produced (similar to [peddy](https://github.com/brentp/peddy)) makes it fast and easy to detect mismatched samples and sample-swaps.

-An optional argument lets the user specify expected groups of samples.
+Optional arguments let the user specify expected groups of samples or a ped/fam file indicating family relationships.

 `--sites` is a VCF of known polymorphic sites in VCF format.
 A good set is provided in the [releases](https://github.com/brentp/somalier/releases) but any set of common variants will work.